davebrown271/Zillow-Time-Series/README.md

 ## Business Problem

 A real estate firm wants to know what are the top 5 zip codes to flip homes.
-We must determine where we wan to look, how much data to use, and how to describe best.
+We must determine where we want to look, how much data to use, and how to describe best.

 1) For this project, we will only include data from New Jersey.